kentedegrees/vdra/README.md

 If a group of data partners wishes to use PopMedNet and this package for analysis of vertically distributed data, please refer to the vignette *How to use the vdra package with PopMedNet* for further information.
 However, for the individuals which are interested in testing out the package to see how it works, a PopMedNet simulator, `pmn()`, has been supplied as part of the package.
 This allows the individual to play the part of the all the data partners and the analysis center on a single computer in order to gain an understanding of how to use the package before implementation in a real world setting.

-We demonstrate the usage of this package using `pmn()` as the file transfer protocol for $2$-party, $2^T$-party, and $k^T$-party situations.
+We demonstrate the usage of this package using `pmn()` as the file transfer protocol for $2$-party, 2<sup>T</sup>-party, and K<sup>T</sup>-party situations.
 Take careful note the use of the parameter `popmednet = FALSE` in all function calls.
 When `popmednet = TRUE` is used, an offset is added to make sure that when two or more data partners are running in parallel, there is a at least a 15 second window between when they signal PopMedNet that they are ready to upload files.
 There are technical reasons for this that are specific to PopMedNet, but are not applicable when other file transfer protocols are utilized.

 # Data